syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/installation/linux-installer/how-to-install.md

 ---

-# Installing Syncfusion PDF Linux installer
+# Installing Syncfusion&reg; PDF Linux installer

 ## Step-by-Step Installation

 The steps below show how to install PDF Linux installer.

-1. Extract the Syncfusion PDF Linux installer(.zip) file.
+1. Extract the Syncfusion&reg; PDF Linux installer(.zip) file.
 The files are extracted in your machine.

    ![Welcome wizard](images/Linux_Installer1.png)